-- Library Bill of Rights - Intellectual Freedom Principles for Academic Libraries: An Interpretation of the Library Bill of Rights
+- Intellectual Freedom Principles for Academic Libraries: An Interpretation of the Library Bill

+of Rights

+- Reader Privacy Act

 PCC Library Users

 The PCC Library serves the students, faculty, and staff of the College, as well as the residents of the Pasadena Area Community College District, including local high school students.
 The majority of the library's user base is PCC students, followed by PCC faculty & staff, followed by community users.